"We had a lady come to stay that was allergic to the color purple," explains Nathan Brown of the Rees Hotel Queenstown

 .
 "Our engineering team brought in a dance floor, we hung several disco balls, removed furniture, used tons of silver foil, and voila!
 Full success.
 The guests were so happy they insisted we dance with them."

-Serious monkey businessapple2499/shutterstock
+Serious monkey business

 A guest at a luxury hotel in Miami's South Beach requested a professionally trained, camera-ready monkey, and meant it.
 The monkey was apparently needed to film a commercial, according to this New York Post article.

 The original monkey had bowed out, leaving a wide open casting hole just waiting to be filled by the concierge, who then added animal casting to his resume.

 "We had a guest taking the love of his life on a romantic getaway who asked us to arrange for multiple surprises along the way," says Maurice Dancer, chief concierge of the Pierre Hotel

 .
 "He asked for two dozen white roses, one dozen in the limousine for collecting them from the airport, and another in the room upon arrival.
 Also awaiting them was a silver tray with chocolate covered strawberries (a notorious aphrodisiac